maheshreddyg/Big-Data-Analysis-/README.md

 # Big-Data-Analysis-
-This Project which are we are Playing with Structure Data
+This Project which we are Playing with Structure Data
 # Download Data
 ftp://ftp.ncdc.noaa.gov/

 2017.csv and ghdStation.txt
 # Conclusion
 1.Filtering